Wibble199/FoundryVTT-Terrain-Height-Tools/readme.md

 - Buttons 3 and 4 on the above image are to move the terrain types up and down.
 This only affects their order in the palette, but you can shift your most-used terrain types to the top if you wish.
 - Button 5 allows you to duplicate an existing terrain type, copying all the configuration.
 - Button 6 is to delete the terrain type.
+- '_Import Preset_' (button 9) allows you to easily import a config preset that has been submitted by members of the community.
+If you would like to submit a preset, please create an issue or pull request on GitHub.
-- '_Import Terrain Types_' (button 9) allows you to paste JSON in to import some terrain types that have been exported previously.
+- '_Import JSON_' (button 10) allows you to paste JSON in to import some terrain types that have been exported previously.
-- '_Export Terrain Types_' (button 10) will give you a JSON that you can share with other people, or copy to other worlds and will copy all your terrain types.
+- '_Export JSON_' (button 11) will give you a JSON that you can share with other people, or copy to other worlds and will copy all your terrain types.

 ### Module Settings